South Islanders to be 'put in the freezer' overnight as temperatures plummet to sub-zero

 "So all the warm air escapes into the atmosphere.
 We can see some frosty temperatures over the next couple of days for those central parts of the North Island."

-The MetService has lssued snowfall warnings for seven major roads and highways.
+The MetService has issued snowfall warnings for seven major roads and highways.
 The Lindis Pass (SH8) between Omarama and Tarras has been closed because of snow and ice, and snowfall warnings are in place for Lewis Pass, Arthurs Pass, Porters Pass, Haast Pass, the Crown Range Rd and Milford Rd.

 South Island skifields have also been reporting welcome snowfall today as the season opening nears.
 Coronet Peak near Queenstown posted a photo to social media showing 23cm had fallen over a three-hour period this morning.